waku-org/specs/standards/core/rln-contract.md

 ### What if I don't extend my membership within its _GracePeriod_?

-If a user does not extend their membership during the _GracePeriod_, they risk having their _Expired_ membership overwritten.
+If the membership is not extended during its _GracePeriod_, it becomes _Expired_ and can be erased at any time.
-Generally, users are expected to either extend their membership or withdraw their deposit to avoid this risk.
+Users are expected to either extend their membership on time to avoid this risk, or erase them and withdraw their deposit.

 ### Can I send messages when my membership is _Expired_?

 An _Expired_ membership allows sending messages for a certain period.
-The RLN proof that message senders provide to RLN Relay nodes does not prove the state of the membership, only its inclusion in the tree.
+The RLN proof that message senders provide to RLN Relay nodes does not prove the state of the membership, only its inclusion in the membership set.

-_Expired_ memberships are not proactively erased from the tree.
+_Expired_ memberships are not immediately erased from the membership set.
-An _Expired_ membership is erased only when a new membership overwrites it or when its deposit is withdrawn.
+An _Expired_ membership is erased in the following scenarios:
+- the holder erases it to withdraw the deposit;
+- a new membership erases it to free up rate limit during registration;
+- a public function is called that erases _Expired_ memberships from the given list.

-Once erased (i.e., _Erased_ or _ErasedAwaitsWithdrawal_), the membership can no longer be used to send messages.
+Once in _Erased_ or _ErasedAwaitsWithdrawal_ state, the membership can no longer be used to send messages.

 ### Will my deposit be slashed if I exceed the rate limit?